Itz-creator07/AI-Explained/README.md

 - Responsive Design
 - Dark Mode

+## 🙏 Credits

+- Developed with assistance from **Claude Code** (Anthropic)
+- Built with HTML, CSS, and JavaScript
+- Hosted on GitHub Pages

 ## 👨‍💻 Author

 Built as a WEB101 project to promote AI education and literacy.